memomsft/fabric-snowflake/snowflake-mirroring/README.md

 **When to use:**
 Mirroring is ideal when you need to keep Fabric in sync with Snowflake without manually copying data or scheduling batch jobs.
 It works similarly to CDC (Change Data Capture) — tracking changes in Snowflake and streaming them into Fabric — so your analytics stay up to date with minimal latency.
 This is particularly useful for scenarios like IoT telemetry, financial transactions, or any workload where fresh data is critical for decision-making.

-Below the architecture reference for the Database Mirroring:
+Below the architecture reference for Database Mirroring:

 ![Mirror2](img/cdc.png)